SysBioChalmers/Human-GEM-guide/mkdocs/docs/getting_started.md

 % The model contains 0 errors and 1 warnings.
 ```
 !!! warning
-	Since the SBML file is not formatted for COBRA, the resulting model may be missing content or exhibit unexpected behavior.
+	Since the SBML file is not formatted for COBRA, loading it using `readCbModel` will yield a model that may be missing content or exhibit unexpected behavior.
 Proceed with caution.